| Aspect | Detail |

 |---|---|---|

-| Price under $25/month | Only with minimal data | 0.5/1 |
+| Price under $25/month | Only with near-zero data use | 0.5/1 |

-| 35GB+ premium data | No (base 5GB, unlimited 50GB) | ❌ 0/1 |
+| 35GB+ premium data | No (50GB only on $50+ plans) | 0/1 |

-| Premium data quality | 5GB/50GB depending on plan | 0/1 |
+| Data cap quality | Below average | 0/1 |

-| Unlimited talk/text | Yes | ✅ 1/1 |
+| Unlimited talk and text | Yes | 1/1 |

-| Build-a-plan options | No (preset tiers) | ❌ 0/1 |
+| Build-a-plan options | No (preset tiers only) | 0/1 |

-| SIM PIN protection | Yes | ✅ 1/1 |
+| SIM PIN protection | Yes | 1/1 |

-| Two-factor authentication | Yes (Google account) | ✅ 1/1 |
+| Two-factor authentication | Yes (Google account) | 1/1 |

-| Network coverage | Good (T-Mobile) | ✅ 1/1 |
+| Network coverage quality | Good (T-Mobile) | 1/1 |

-| No data breaches | NO - HAS HAD BREACHES | ❌ 0/1 |
+| No data breaches | NO — HAS HAD BREACHES | 0/1 |

-| True unlimited option | Yes ($65/month) | ✅ 1/1 |
+| True unlimited option | Yes ($65/month) | 1/1 |

-| Good customer service | No - poor support | ❌ 0/1 |
+| Good customer service | No — poor support ratings | 0/1 |

 | Total | 5.5/11 |

-International Features (The One Bright Spot)
+International Features — The One Bright Spot

-What You Get
+What You Get Abroad

-- Calls from abroad at reasonable rates
+- Calls from most countries at reasonable per-minute rates

 - Free texting worldwide

-Who Benefits
+Who Actually Benefits

-- Frequent international travelers
+- Frequent international business travelers (monthly or more)

-- Digital nomads
+- Digital nomads working from multiple countries

-- Expats maintaining US number
+- Expats maintaining a US phone number

 Customer Service Issues

-- Long response times
+- Long response times for chat and email

-- Account problems take weeks
+- Account issues that take days or weeks to resolve

-- Limited phone support options
+- Limited phone support availability

 Google Fi vs. The Competition

-Google Fi vs. Tello
+Google Fi vs. Tello (Same Network)

 | Feature | Google Fi | Tello | Winner |